zaegun/arcgis-map/README.md

 # Future Work

+* Inline the JavaScript and CSS to make it easier for less tech savy individuals to use this
 * Add list for easy navigation between points
 * Search bar
 * Categories for locations that can be filtered